bento-platform/bento/README.md

 > **NOTE:** This command will skip all certificate generation if it detects previously created files.
 > To force an override, simply add the option `--force` / `-f`.

+After creating the three certificates, it is worth ensuring your browser has security exceptions for these certificates and domains.
+Navigate to each of the three domains mentioned above and add security exceptions to ensure cross-origin requests will occur correctly.

 ### 3. *Development only:* Hosts file configuration